10 Best Things to Do in Honolulu, Oahu in Hawaii

-Splurge: Aulani – Situated at Ko Olina (30 minutes west of Waikiki), Aulani feels luxurious and exclusive.
+Splurge: Aulani – Situated at Ko Olina (30 minutes west of Waikiki), Disney's Aulani Resort feels luxurious and exclusive.
 The pristine beaches are used primarily by guests, and the ample rooms have balconies and DVD players.
-Families will be over the moon with the network of pools, thrilling water slides, and the free day-care program, but the presence of Mickey at this, Disney’s first destination resort outside the parks, is limited to a few character visits and a cleverly concealed mouse-ear pattern in the quilts and wallpaper.
-Couples seeking romance won’t feel out of place at the adult-only pool or inside the beach-front restaurant, ’Ama’Ama.
-Doubles from $380.
+Families will be over the moon with the network of pools, thrilling water slides, and the free day-care program, but the presence of Mickey is limited to a few character visits and a cleverly concealed mouse-ear pattern in the quilts and wallpaper.
+Couples seeking romance won’t feel out of place at the adults-only pool or inside the beach-front restaurant, ’Ama’Ama.

-Tip: With 82-degree year-round water temps, it doesn’t matter what time of year you visit Hawaii, so if you can avoid the school breaks, you will save dramatically on flights and hotel rooms.
+Tip: With 82-degree year-round water temperatures, it doesn’t matter what time of year you visit Hawaii.
+So if you can avoid the school breaks, you will save dramatically on flights and hotel rooms.
 Just be aware that visitors from the other islands take advantage of travel deals on weekends, so weekdays are best for popular spots.